Latent Exploration for Reinforcement Learning: Appendix

 In the main text we analyzed how Lattice explores the environment (Section 6).
 As discussed in the main text, here we present the results across learning.

-We assessed whether Lattice converge to a lower dimensional policy during training by analyzing how the number of principal components change during training compared to SAC and PPO.
-While the number of relevant components is similar at the beginning of the training, the policies trained with Lattice converge to action that can be explained with fewer principal components (Fig.~\ref{fig:env_training}).
+We studied how the dimensionality of the policy changes during training when the policy is trained with Lattice, compared to standard SAC and PPO.
+While the number of relevant components is similar at the beginning of the training, the policies trained with Lattice converge to actions that lie on a lower dimensional manifold (Fig.~\ref{fig:env_training}).
 We hypothesize that this is the main reason why Lattice leads to more energy-efficient policies.
 Indeed, the energy consumption is similar for both Lattice and SAC/PPO at initialization and diverges during training with Lattice achieving more energy-efficient policies; this result is also consistent across seeds(Fig.~\ref{fig:env_training_energy}).
+Overall, the final policies trained with lattice have lower dimensionality, consistently across environments and random seeds (Fig.~\ref{fig:intrinsic_dim}).